awsdocs/amazon-ec2-user-guide/doc_source/device_naming.md

 When you attach a volume to your instance, you include a device name for the volume\.
 This device name is used by Amazon EC2\.
 The block device driver for the instance assigns the actual volume name when mounting the volume, and the name assigned can be different from the name that Amazon EC2 uses\.

 The number of volumes that your instance can support is determined by the operating system\.
-For more information, see [Instance Volume Limits](volume_limits.md)\.
+For more information, see [Instance volume limits](volume_limits.md)\.

 **Topics**
 + [Available Device Names](#available-ec2-device-names)